-"Series 2024 (to be determined) Bonds" means the State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2024 (to be determined), authorized by this Sixty-second Supplemental Resolution.
+"Refunding Bonds" means the State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series (to be determined), authorized to be issued and sold by this Sixty-third Supplemental Resolution.

 Where the context so requires, words importing singular number shall include the plural number in each case and vice versa, words importing persons shall include firms and corporations, and the masculine includes the feminine and vice versa.